Bruges Entry Requirements

 90 days within any 180-day period

-Travelers from countries not listed above must obtain a short-stay Schengen visa (type C) before arrival.
+Nationals must obtain a short-stay Schengen visa before arrival.

 Arrival Process